Battle of Kalach: Battle

 While waiting for its motor fuel and ammunition stocks to be replenished, Sixth Army was getting Headquarters, XI Corps, which had been held at Kamensk-Shakhtinsky with two infantry divisions as the OKH reserve.
 On 4 August, when his mobile units had enough fuel to go about thirty miles, Paulus ordered the attack on the Kalach bridgehead to start on the 8th.
 However, the next day the OKH asked to have the attack start at least a day earlier because Hitler was worried that the Soviet troops would escape across the Don if Paulus waited longer.
 Hitler also ordered Richthofen to support 6th Army's new attack at Kalach west of the Don River on 7 August.
-Richthofen flew first to Paulus's command post and then to Army Group B's headquarters, where the supreme commander Maximilian von Weichs was furious at the listlessness of the Italian and Hungarian units under his command authority.
+Richthofen flew first to Paulus's command post and then to Army Group B's headquarters, where the supreme commander Maximilian von Weichs was critical of his Italian and Hungarian units.
 Both Paulus and Weichs were highly optimistic about the success of the offensive.
-Weichs and Richthofen carefully coordinated an all-out land-air Schwerpunkt on Kalach, which Richthofen planned to hit with everything he had.
+Weichs and Richthofen coordinated a land-air Schwerpunkt on Kalach.

-At dawn on 7 August, XIV and XXIV Panzer Corps shredded the Soviet front line near Kalach from the north and the south, all the while receiving immense support from Fiebig's air corps and parts of Pflugbeil's.
+At dawn on 7 August, XIV and XXIV Panzer Corps pierced the Soviet front line near Kalach from the north and the south, all the while receiving support from Fiebig's air corps and parts of Pflugbeil's.
 From the northeast and southwest, tight against the Don River, XIV and XXIV Panzer Corps struck into the Kalach bridgehead.
 Their spearheads made contact southwest of Kalach by late afternoon, trapping the main body (eight rifle divisions) of the Soviet 62nd Army in an encirclement.
 Joined by LI Army Corps the Germans began systematically destroying the surrounded Soviet forces.
-The pocket was wiped out in four days, by 11 August.
+The pocket was reduced in four days, by 11 August.
 Nearly 50,000 prisoners were taken, and the Germans claimed the destruction of a thousand Soviet tanks and 750 guns, although the claims of destroyed Soviet tanks are considered a little exaggerated.
-These losses threw the Soviet leader Josef Stalin into a panic and compelled him to feed more reserves into the fight at Stalingrad.